-‘A quick death or a slow death’: Russian prisoners choose war to get lifesaving HIV drugs
+‘A quick death or a slow death’: Russian prisoners choose war to get HIV drugs

 “I understood I would have a quick death or a slow death,” he said of choosing between poor HIV treatment in prison and participating in assaults in Russia’s war in Ukraine.
 “I chose a quick death.”

 Timur had no military experience and was provided two weeks of training before deployment to the front, he said.
 He was issued a Kalashnikov rifle, 120 bullets, an armored vest and a helmet for the assault.
-Before sending the soldiers forward, he said, commanders “repeated many times, ‘If you try to leave this field, we will shoot you.’”
+Before sending the soldiers forward, he said, commanders “repeated many times, ‘if you try to leave this field, we will shoot you.’”

 Soldiers in his platoon, he said, were sent on a risky assault, waves of soldiers with little chance of survival sent into battle on the outskirts of the eastern city of Bakhmut.
 Most were killed on their first day of combat.
 Timur was captured.